rodaebel/gaesynkit/doc/source/documentation.rst

 Documentation
 =============

+This document tries to introduce the concepts behind the gaesynkit Client Storage API and explains common use-cases with code examples.

 Overview
 --------

-The gaesynkit library provides an API to create entities and synchronize data between the HTML5 Local Storage of a web client and the Google App Engine Datastore.
+The gaesynkit library provides an API to create entities and synchronize data between the HTML5 `Web Storage <http://dev.w3.org/html5/webstorage>`_ and the Google App Engine Datastore.

 Storing Entities